Black Tiger (professional wrestling)

 Mark Rocco as Black Tiger in 1982.

-Black Tiger (ブラック・タイガー, Burakku Taigā) has been the persona used by seven different professional wrestlers in New Japan Pro-Wrestling as opponents of the four incarnations of Tiger Mask.
+Black Tiger (ブラック・タイガー, Burakku Taigā) has been the persona predominantly used by several different professional wrestlers in New Japan Pro-Wrestling as opponents of the four incarnations of Tiger Mask.
 The character is drawn from the original Japanese Tiger Mask anime.
 The trademark of the character is to always wear a mask and tights in an almost identical design to that of his perennial rival only with entirely black and silver coloring.
+As of 2026, the current and most prominent Black Tiger is the CMLL luchador enmascarado (masked professional wrestler) formerly known as Magnus.

 Origins

 According to the storyline set forth by the original anime, Black Tiger is a wrestler trained and sent by a yakuza-like organisation called the Tiger's Cave.
 The Tiger's Cave desire vengeance upon the wrestler Tiger Mask, a former trainee of theirs, for publicly turning his back on them and no longer paying them monetary tributes.
 With the anime's protagonist translated by Antonio Inoki to actual NJPW wrestling events (in the form of Satoru Sayama) it was perhaps inevitable that his arch-enemy would also appear in the promotion.

 The wrestlers portraying Black Tiger have traditionally been gaijin, somewhat of a throwback to the days in which non-Japanese were portrayed as heels to fight against national heroes such as Rikidōzan to promote national pride after World War II, paralleling the way American promotions would often portray wrestlers depicted as, or indeed actually being from, foreign countries as villains pitted against American-born heroes.
 In other countries this has varied.
 Black Tiger IV was a member of Team Japan during the TNA 2006 World X-Cup Tournament and during his CMLL career Black Tiger III was overtly portrayed as being Japanese.
 Black Tiger V was the first time Black Tiger was played by a Japanese wrestler.